YugyeongJo/YugyeongJo/README.md

 </div>

 ## Introduce
-- I’m an aspiring Data Analyst and AI Engineer who believes in the power of data to drive persuasive decision-making.
+📊 I’m an aspiring **Data Analyst** and **AI Engineer** who believes in the power of data to drive persuasive decision-making.
-- My goal is to use data analysis to uncover valuable insights that help guide my choices.
+💡 My goal is to use data analysis to uncover valuable insights that help guide my choices.
-- I enjoy learning new tools and techniques in AI and data analysis to solve real-world problems.
+🌱 I enjoy learning new tools and techniques in AI and data analysis to solve real-world problems.

 ## SKILLS